nunavut¶

 templates_dir (Optional[Union[Path,List[Path]]]) – Directories containing jinja templates.
 These will be available along with any built-in templates provided by the target language.
 The templates at these paths will take precedence masking any built-in templates where the names are the same.
 See

-for rules on the lookup hierarchy.template_loader (Optional[Type[DSDLTemplateLoader]]) – If None uses an internal default implementation of
+jinja2.ChoiceLoaderfor rules on the lookup hierarchy.template_loader (Optional[Type[DSDLTemplateLoader]]) – If None uses an internal default implementation of

-constructor.followlinks (bool) – If True then symbolic links will be followed when searching for templates.
+DSDLTemplateLoaderotherwise instantiates the given class with the arguments specified by theDSDLTemplateLoaderconstructor.followlinks (bool) – If True then symbolic links will be followed when searching for templates.

 trim_blocks (bool) – If this is set to True the first newline after a block is removed (block, not variable tag!).